fumioq/quorum-coding-challenge/README.md

 # Future features

 - download data directly from the web.
 Data is publicly available, so making requests to the data directly will make maintainability of this code better.
+- data quality check (cehck for duplicates or missing data).
+- if data valume is considerable, implement parallel processing with threads.
+  - if data is greater than 2GB, consider using Big Data tools like spark.